-Now 41, killer of 4-year-old boy granted parole on 11th try
+Now 41, man who killed 4-year-old at age 13 granted parole

 ALBANY, N.Y.
-(AP) — Eric M. Smith, who was 13 when he killed a 4-year-old boy with a rock in western New York, has been granted parole, according to corrections officials.
+(AP) — Eric M. Smith, who was 13 when he killed a 4-year-old boy with a rock in western New York, has been granted parole, corrections officials said on Saturday.

 Smith, now 41, appeared for the 11th time before the Board of Parole on October 5 and was granted release as early as Nov.
-17, the Department of Corrections and Community Supervision said in an emailed statement Saturday.
+17, the Department of Corrections and Community Supervision said in an emailed statement.

 Transcripts of the hearing were not immediately released.

 Smith was convicted of second-degree murder in 1994 for luring Derrick Robie into woods near the younger boy’s home and striking his head with a rock.
-Robie was walking alone to summer camp at a park in the Steuben County village of Savona in August 1993.
+Derrick was walking alone to summer camp at a park in the Steuben County village of Savona in August 1993.

 The case got wide publicity because of the tender age of the victim and suspect, along with a widely circulated photo of the adolescent Smith in court, wearing a Bugs Bunny sweatshirt and a mop of red hair.